White-crowned hornbill

 The white-crowned hornbill (Berenicornis comatus), also known as the long-crested hornbill or white-crested hornbill (leading to easy confusion with the African white-crested hornbill), is a species of hornbill.

 Taxonomy

 It is monotypic within the genus Berenicornis, although rarely the white-crested hornbill is also included in this genus, and the white-crowned hornbill is sometimes placed in genus Aceros instead.

 Description

 Berenicornis comatus is a large hornbill, reaching a length of 83–102 cm and a weight of 1.3–1.5 kg.
 Females are smaller than males.
 The plumage is black and white.
 The head, neck, breast and tail are white, while the remaining plumage is black.
-It has a white crown feathers erected in a crest (hence the common name).
+It has white crown feathers erected in a crest (hence the common name).
 Between the eye and the bill and on the throat there is bare dark blue skin.
 The bill is mainly black, with a yellowish base.
-Like most hornbills, it has a blackish casque on the top if its bill.
+Like most hornbills, it has a blackish casque on the top of its bill.
 The female has a black neck and underparts.